 The General Fund is the Center's primary operating fund.
-It accounts for all financial resources of the general government, except those required to be accounted for in another fund.
+It accounts for all financial resources of the general government.

-E. Assets, Liabilities and Net Position or Equity
+E. Assets, Liabilities, Deferred Outflows/Inflows of Resources and Net Position/Fund Balance

 Capital Assets

 Capital assets, which include property, plant, and equipment, are reported in the applicable governmental column in the government-wide financial statements.
 The Center defines capital assets as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition cost, which is the price that would be paid to acquire an asset with equivalent service potential at the acquisition date.